 If you are accused of soliciting a minor online, you may feel as if you have already been convicted in the court of public opinion.
 Law enforcement officers, prosecutors, and even your own friends and family may assume your guilt.
 During this challenging time, having someone on your side can give you tremendous peace of mind.
 Act quickly to secure effective legal representation to start building your defense and to guard against infringement of your constitutional rights as a defendant.

-At Law Firm of Oklahoma, we have an established and proven record of providing successful outcomes to clients charged with sex crimes in Oklahoma and federal courts.
+At the Law Firm of Oklahoma, we have an established and proven record of providing successful outcomes to clients charged with sex crimes in Oklahoma and federal courts.

 Solicitation of a minor is governed primarily by three Oklahoma statutes: